digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 The ``AllocateParty`` call can take the desired identifier and display name as optional parameters, but these are merely hints and the ledger implementation may completely ignore them.

 If the call returns a new identifier, the participant node serving this call is ready to host the party with this identifier.
-In global state topologies, the returned identifier is guaranteed to be **unique** in the ledger; namely, no other call of the ``AllocateParty`` method at this or any other ledger participant may return the same identifier.
+For some ledgers (Damlf or vmbc in particular), the returned identifier is guaranteed to be **unique** in the ledger; namely, no other call of the ``AllocateParty`` method at this or any other ledger participant may return the same identifier.
-In partitioned state topologies, the identifier is also unique as long as the participant node is configured correctly (in particular, it does not share its private key with other participant nodes).
+On Canton ledgers, the identifier is also unique as long as the participant node is configured correctly (in particular, it does not share its private key with other participant nodes).
-If the ledger has a global state topology, the new identifier will generally be allocated and vetted by the operator of the writer node(s).
-For example, in the replicated committer topology, the committers can jointly decide on whether to approve the provisioning, and which identifier to return.
-If they refuse to provision the identifier, the method call fails.

 After an identifier is returned, the ledger is set up in such a way that the participant node serving the call is allowed to issue commands and receive transactions on behalf of the party.
 However, the newly provisioned identifier need not be visible to the other participant nodes.
 For example, consider the setup with two participants ``P1`` and ``P2``, where the party ``Alice_123`` is hosted on ``P1``.
 Assume that a new party ``Bob_456`` is next successfully allocated on ``P2``.
-This does not yet guarantee that ``Alice_123`` can now submit a command creating a new contract with ``Bob_456`` as an observer.
+As long as ``P1`` and ``P2`` are connected to the same Canton domain or Daml ledger, ``Alice_123`` can now submit a command with ``Bob_456`` as an informee.
-In general, ``Alice_123`` will be able to do this in a ledger with a global state topology.
-In such ledgers, the nodes holding the physical shared ledger typically also maintain a central directory of all parties in the system.
-However, such a directory may not exist for a ledger with a partitioned topology.
-In fact, in such a ledger, the participants ``P1`` and ``P2`` might not have a way to communicate to each other, or might not even be aware of each other's existence.

-For diagnostics, the ledger also provides a :ref:`ListKnownParties <com.daml.ledger.api.v1.admin.ListKnownPartiesRequest>` method which lists parties known to the participant node.
+For diagnostics, the ledger provides a :ref:`ListKnownParties <com.daml.ledger.api.v1.admin.ListKnownPartiesRequest>` method which lists parties known to the participant node.
 The parties can be local (i.e., hosted by the participant) or not.

 .. _identifiers-and-authentication: